Balboa Park - museums, gardens, architecture, just to walk around

 Message me with any questions!
 This is my hometown and I concierge for Hostelling Int'l in the Gaslamp...

-wanderinghousewife.wordpress.com almost 8 years agoAnswered by Janet E. Dore via Travellr.com
+wanderinghousewife.wordpress.com about 8 years agoAnswered by Janet E. Dore via Travellr.com

 When you go to Coronado, take a ride over the Coronado bridge and take a wander around the Hotel del Coronado, then come back to San Diego on the ferry.